balsama/acme-lightning-extend/docroot/modules/custom/acme_custom/acme_landing_content.md

 * The Acme Custom module has been enabled which:
   * Sets a new theme
-  * Delete's the content types that ship with Lightning
+  * Deletes the content types that ship with Lightning
 * The Features module has been enabled and the following Features have been enabled:
   * Lightning Settings: Disables Lightning's auto-creation of roles
   * Product: Creates a Product content type and associated taxonomy